glasnt/talks/2015_08_SydPHP/slides.md

 ## Is there a better solution? <!-- .element: class="fragment" -->
 ## Can you be the new maintainer? <!-- .element: class="fragment" -->

+Note: check the history.

+Check if the latest release was stable.

+Check if they've mentioned anything in the latest notes

+Check if they suggest anything more in their read me

+See if they are looking for someone

+Do they have an IRC channel?
+A mailing list?

 ---

 # There's probably<br>more factors in play <!-- .slide: class="center" -->